-Assign a three-person group one of the posters, and have each person say the slang phrase and a possible meaning/definition (they can coordinate ahead of time and/or you can pre-assign who says what).
+Assign a three-person group one of the signs or posters, and have each person say the slang phrase and a possible meaning/definition (they can coordinate ahead of time and/or you can pre-assign who says what).
 Only one is correct: all of the other participants vote on which is the right answer.
 Regardless of the vote, ensure you reveal the correct answer at the end.

 The idea here is to enjoy both listening to Israeli music and suddenly being able to recognize and understand some of the words, especially high frequency words in the song/chorus.
 Examples of songs that use slang words include “Bassa Sababa” by Netta and “Yehiyeh B’seder” by Cafe Shachor Chazak [Both of these are in our Israeli Music Playlist] Ask an Israeli to help you create a playlist of songs that incorporate the slang words.

 Create a list of odd questions which all start with “would you ever…?”
 For example, “Would you ever sing in front of a stranger?” or “Would you ever try a food that smells weird?”
 Ask participants to answer either “yesh matzav” (“could be/maybe”), “ein matzav” (“not a chance”) or “ein li musag” (“I have no idea”).
 You may add a movement element to this game by calling one corner (or side) of the room yesh matzav, another ein matzav, and one more ein li musag.
 After asking each question, ask participants to run to the corner (or side) of the room that represents their answer.
 Note: to ensure people are using the words (as well as understanding them), ask people to call out the name of the corner (or side) of the room they are standing at.